rafaelsetragni/awesome_notifications/README.md

 <br>

-With the examples bellow, you can check all the features and how to use the Awesome Notifications in pratice.
+With the examples below, you can check all the features and how to use the Awesome Notifications in pratice.
 The Simple Example app contains the basic structure to use Awesome Notifications, and the Complete Example App contains all Awesome Notification features to test.

-To run and debug the Simple Example App, follow the steps bellow:
+To run and debug the Simple Example App, follow the steps below:

 1. Create a new Flutter project with at least Android and iOS
 2. Copy the example content at https://pub.dev/packages/awesome_notifications/example